 8. Webinars on mental wellness and EQ

 Mental wellness is a key concern for employees in this epoch of massive digitalization and competitiveness.
 In fact, remote workers may find themselves more vulnerable to burnout due to isolation and lack of in-person social interactions.
 Of course, if employees start to feel that they are facing burnout situations, disengagement will become inevitable.
-Hence, organizations can host webinars on mental well-being for their employees.
+Hence, organizations can host webinars on mental well-being or meditation session for their employees.
 Organizations can invite psychologists to discuss mental health with employees and recommend best practices to them for keeping their mental state positive.
 Also, employees will be able to discuss their mental health issues and negative emotions with experts and find answers to their stress that they may be seeking for a long while.

 Along similar lines, there can be webinars for employees to train them for EQ or emotional intelligence.
 These webinars can be conducted by emotional intelligence trainers and coaches invited by organizations.
 By learning emotional intelligence, employees can learn to manage and control their emotions in a positive way.
 Hence, by mastering EQ, employees can improve their communication proficiency, motivation, conflict resolution skills, and problem-solving abilities.
 With effective guidance on mental health and EQ, employees will be able to tame their negativity and bring out the best productivity in them.